Under What Circumstances Will A Parent’s Or Guardian’s Rights Be Terminated?

 If a grandparent, relative, or other non-parent suspects abandonment, neglect, or abuse, or has evidence of abandonment, neglect, or abuse by both parents, they must report it to DCFS.
 They should also file a petition, either for custody or to terminate parental rights and adopt, depending on the circumstances.
 For all the petitions, motions, and defenses referenced above, the Law Office Of Kelly Peterson regularly serves clients in these areas and is experienced in handling these kinds of motions and petitions.

 For more information on Termination Of Parental Rights, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.